libreobjet/open-guide/motivation.md

 You can keep control on your design regarding copyright, because with the copyleft attitude, the exclusive appropriation is not possible.
 For example, if you design a chair with an opensource license, Ikea can be interested to produce and sell your design, but only with the same conditions as defined by the license.
 That means, you or another compagny can also sell or distribute your design.
 A totally different way of the traditional exclusive distributing design.
 Compagny might be not interested by selling product also distributing by a competitor.

 Your design can be more spread around the world and give the opportunity to use or adapt it for people in developing countries for example.
 This is about democratisation.

+You are speciliazed in custom made design, so why not sharing your design ?
+It can be reused, remixed in another place/country, in another context...You can democratized your work in that way.
+Why not ask for fees if people abroad need some help to adapt the design?

 I don't know if it's interesting or in the right place, maybe more in the economical part, but choosing opensource can be an alternative to this or another way to spread design